function61/eventhorizon-exampleapp-go/docs/live-migration-tutorial.md

 Due to how Cloudflare works, this change is almost instant and not affected by DNS TTL.

-Look at your feeder logs, and feeder soon notices that the server changed:
+Look at your stresstest output - it soon notices that the server changed:

 ```
 2017/03/29 12:49:02 responseprocessor: instance change detected: 93920041d320